 - Reservations are limited and subject to availability, and not guaranteed until a reservation is finalized.

 - If your ticket or pass includes the Park Hopper option, you will only need a Disney Park Pass reservation for the first park you wish to enter.
-Once you've entered the first park for the day, you are able to hop to another park at 2 p.m. (though entry is still subject to capacity limits).
+Once you've entered the first park for the day, you can hop to another any time.
 More on this below!

 - If you have previously linked your theme park tickets or hotel information in My Disney Experience, we recommend that you log in and double-check that the information looks correct in the system.